Organization of Sections in an Article

 The cover page includes (a) complete manuscript title; (b) List of all authors’ full names, highest academic degrees, professional titles, affiliations, and locations of affiliations; (c) Details of the corresponding author – name, address, telephone number, and e-mail address and (d) sources of support that require acknowledgment, and a running title of not more than 45 characters (including spaces).

 An abstract is required for all categories of manuscripts except for Editorial, Commentaries, Letters to the Editor, and Replies.
 The abstract should not exceed 500 words.
 The content should not have any subheadings.

-For an Original Research article, the abstract should be divided into four sections: Objective, Material and Methods, Results, and Conclusions.
-It should not exceed 500 words.
+For an Original Research article, the abstract should be divided into four sections: Objective, Material and Methods, Results, and Conclusions, not exceeding 500 words.